 Dividend frequency | Annually |

-Country of registration | Austria, Finland, Germany, Italy, Luxembourg, Norway, Spain, Sweden, Switzerland, United Kingdom |
+Country of registration | Austria, Cyprus, Finland, Germany, Italy, Greece, Luxembourg, Norway, Spain, Sweden, Switzerland, UK |

 SFDR disclosure | Article 8 |